 Phase two: Decide on projects

 Communities will decide which non-capital items to present on allocation day, and select a delegate and an alternate

 - On allocation day, delegates will vote on projects

 Phase three: Implement Decisions

-- Monitoring committees meet monthly until all projects are signed off
+- Monitoring committees will meet monthly until all projects are signed off and complete

-- Monitoring committees meet at the end of the year to assess the program
+- PB monitoring committees will meet at the end of the year to assess the program

-Download the PB brochure (PDF) to learn more about the changes to the Participatory Budgeting program for 2018.
+Download the PB Brochure (PDF) to learn more about the Participatory Budgeting program.